awsdocs/amazon-cloudwatch-events-user-guide/doc_source/CloudWatchEvents-CrossAccountEventDelivery.md

 If your account is set up to receive events from other AWS accounts, you can write rules that match those events\.
 Set the event pattern of the rule to match the events you are receiving from the other account\.

-Unless you specify `account` in the event pattern of a rule, any of your account's rules, both new and existing, that match events you receive from other accounts will trigger based on those events\.
+Unless you specify `account` in the event pattern of a rule, any of your account's rules, both new and existing, that match events you receive from other accounts trigger based on those events\.
 If you are receiving events from another account, and you want a rule to trigger only on that event pattern when it is generated from your own account, you must add `account` and specify your own account ID to the event pattern of the rule\.

 If you set up your AWS account to accept events from all AWS accounts, we strongly recommend that you add `account` to every CloudWatch Events rule in your account\.
 This prevents rules in your account from triggering on events from unknown AWS accounts\.
 When you specify the `account` field in the rule, you can specify the account IDs of more than one AWS account in the field\.